surasb11/surasb11.github.io/projects/project-3.md

 # All dates must be YYYY-MM-DD format!
 date: 2020-01-10
 labels:
+  - JavaScript
-  - Python
+  - D3
   - HTML
   - CSS
-  - JavaScript

-summary: Project represents the relationship between the amount of natural disasters and climate changes over the years.
+summary: JavaScript and DOM Manipulation: Creating dynamically based table upon a dataset of UFO Sightings.
+Allowing our users to filter the table data for specific values, using only JavaScript, HTML, and CSS, and D3.js on the web pages.
 ---